 Surface: Dirt with loose gritstone rocks, concreted sections, which are slippery when wet.

-Location: SK 211 837 - Monkeyspoon OS Tracks Map - OS Get-a-map - Google Aerial Map
+Location: SK 211 837 - Monkeyspoon OS Tracks Map - Google Aerial Map

 Forking off left from New Road at 330m Bamford Clough goes SW pretty much straight down the steep contours into Bamford, dropping 130m in height over a 500m distance.
 Watch out for off-road vehicles and be aware its legally a national speed limit road.